Jay1989/weather-forecast/README.md

 There are 2 tabs here
 1. Home - this tab contain basic information of app.
-2. Weather Information - this tab contain weather information based on city.
+2. Weather Information - this tab contain weather information based on city. user can select city name via dropdown. based on selected city weather details got display in html table. there are 40 rown  in table, each 3hour in diffrence. so total 40* 3 = 120 hours = 5days.

 How To use app.